Jannah-M/classy-cloud/README.md

 # Classy Cloud

-ClassyCloud is a simple web app that classifies cloud images into either Cirrus, Cumulus, or Stratus, using a PyTorch CNN model.
+Classy Cloud is a web app that classifies cloud images into either Cirrus, Cumulus, or Stratus, using a PyTorch CNN model.
 The app is built with Streamlit for the interface and deployed to [Streamlit Cloud](https://classycloud.streamlit.app).